Subscribe for more content

 What makes these kinds of tools so useful is that they capture and breakdown movements so you can do the assessments you would typically do in person, in the gym.
 Some programs focus on assessing to reduce injuries and pain, while others analyze functional movements in 3D.
 With tools like these, you can have clients record their movements and assess them as if you were right there.

-A few programs even offer a whole package of tools for trainers.
+A few programs offer a complete set of tools for personal trainers, extending beyond assessments.
 These include business tools, websites, apps, workout libraries, e-commerce functionality, custom branding, and payment processing.
 How do you know which one to use?

 Choose the Right Assessments

 Whichever tools or measurements you use to assess clients, make sure they are appropriate for the individual.
 The assessments should match the client’s abilities and goals.
 For instance, those trying to lose weight will need to be assessed through weight and tape measurements.
 For those more interested in building strength, assess individual exercises.
 You don’t necessarily need to do a full range of assessments for every client.

 Online training presents a unique challenge.
 If you’re up for it, consider how you’ll effectively assess clients.
 This is an essential part of personal training, and even in an online setting it’s possible to do it well.